SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Goals of Auditing an Issue vs Reviewing an Issue in Aviation Safety Program

 Auditing an Issue and reviewing an issue are not the same things.
-Reviewing an issue is a part of a normal process you will do on all or some of your issues, such as those with initial risk assessments of moderate to severe.
+Reviewing an issue is part of a normal process you will do on all or some of your issues, such as those with initial risk assessments of moderate to severe.

 The purpose of an initial risk assessment is to: